-From the document of "Algorithm Theoretical Basis Document (ATBD) Version 06" for generating the final IMERG product (Huffman et al., 2019a), we find that there are mainly two steps in the process: the first step is to derive the multi-satellite-only precipitation inversion estimates, and the second step is to calibrate the multi-satellite-onlysatellite-based only precipitation estimates using the interpolated precipitation product based on ground observations, e.g., GPCC (1.0°/monthly).
+From the document of "Algorithm Theoretical Basis Document (ATBD) Version 06" for generating the final IMERG product (Huffman et al., 2019a), we find that there are mainly two steps in the process: the first step is to derive the multi-satellite-only precipitation inversion estimates, and the second step is to calibrate the multi-satellite-only precipitation estimates using the interpolated precipitation product based on ground observations, e.g., GPCC (1.0°/monthly).
 As lacking mature calibration algorithm for calibrating the multi-satellite-only precipitation estimates at daily scale, the current IMERG-Final product are only calibrated using the GPCC at monthly scale.
-The two aims of this study are to provide (1) provide a spatio-temporal calibration algorithm (DSTDCA) for anchoring the satellite-based precipitation estimates at daily scale, and (2) a new precipitation product with finer quality, namely AIMERG (half-hourly, 0.1°×0.1°, 2000-2015, Asia) (Ma et al., 2020a, b), for Asian researcher.
+The two aims of this study are to provide (1) a spatio-temporal calibration algorithm (DSTDCA) for anchoring the satellite-based precipitation estimates at daily scale, and (2) a new precipitation product with finer quality, namely AIMERG (half-hourly, 0.1°×0.1°, 2000-2015, Asia) (Ma et al., 2020a, b), for Asian researcher.
 For anchoring the IMERG final product, we introduce the APHRODITE data (daily, 0.25°×0.25°, 2000-2015, Asia), which were interpolated based on the ground observations from the large numbers of rain gauges.
-Though the general spatial patterns of monthly mean precipitation estimates from both APHRODITE and GPCC, from 1951 to 2015, are similar, the volumes of them demonstrate significant differences, especially along the Himalayas, coastal Indochina and Western Ghats, and the Indonesia (Fig. 12-13 a-b).
-To much more clearly demonstrate the relative values of GPCC and APHRODITE, the spatial patterns of the ratio of monthly mean values of APHRODITE to those of GPCC are illustrated in Fig. 12-13 c, from which we find that GPCC significantly overestimates the precipitation in the tropical rain range along the Indonesia, and along the southern Himalayas with complex terrain, while it significantly underestimates the precipitation in the north western Tibetan Plateau and Middle East, compared with the ground "truth" product, APHRODITE.
-Illustrated by Fig. 12-13, the GPCC plays vital roles for in the final IMERG product, and the introduction of APHRODITE on calibrating the IMERG would be greatly benefiting the quality of the AIMERG.
+Though the general spatial patterns of monthly mean precipitation estimates from both APHRODITE and GPCC, from 1951 to 2015, are similar, the volumes of them demonstrate significant differences, especially along the Himalayas, coastal Indochina and Western Ghats, and the Indonesia (Fig.

+13 a-b).
+To much more clearly demonstrate the relative values of GPCC and APHRODITE, the spatial patterns of the ratio of monthly mean values of APHRODITE to those of GPCC are illustrated in Fig. 13 c, from which we find that GPCC significantly overestimates the precipitation in the tropical rain range along the Indonesia, and along the southern Himalayas with complex terrain, while it significantly underestimates the precipitation in the north western Tibetan Plateau and Middle East, compared with the ground "truth" product, APHRODITE.
+Illustrated by Fig. 13, the GPCC plays vital roles in the final IMERG product, and the introduction of APHRODITE on calibrating the IMERG would be greatly benefiting the quality of the AIMERG.

-Figure 1213.
+Figure 13.
 The spatial patterns of the monthly mean precipitation of (a) APHRODITE and (b) GPCC, and (c) Ratios between monthly mean values of APHRODITE and GPCC, over the Asia in the period from 1951 to 2015.
-The background map used in this study was provided by Esri, USGS and NOAA (http://goto.aregisonline.com/maps/World Terrain Base, last access: 17 January 2020).